 As a business and accounting major, you'll have the opportunity to work with our faculty on real-world problems.
 We explore the most complex issues impacting every business, ranging in everything from accountability and leadership to globalization and sustainability.

 You'll be engaged in real research.
 That means your work won't be regulated to the most remedial task.
 Instead, you'll have an opportunity to attend conferences and present your own research.
 Some of our students have even co-authored research papers that have appeared in journals like The Psychological Record and The International Journal of Sustainability in Higher Education.

-If you decide to conduct research with our faculty, be sure to apply to Furman Advantage.
+If you decide to conduct research with our faculty, be sure to apply to Summer Research Fellowship.
 It is one of the few programs in the country that directly

 funds student internships, offering competitive fellowships to our students.

 Take a look at some of our most recent research projects.

 Foreign automotive companies, such as BMW and Toyota, have brought a portion of their operations to the United States, constructing North American headquarters.
 These foreign direct investments have had a significant impact on everything, from how these automotive firms produce vehicles to altering regional and state economies.
 Our students are examining how these operational changes are affecting the companies and their environment.

 How do you get people to stop drinking and driving in the digital age?
 A group of our students developed a public service announcement for Heineken's Taxi Magic smart phone app.
 The mobile app helps individuals find a taxi, ensuring a safe ride home.
 Not only did our students present their research and campaign to Heineken brand executives in New York, they also won the $3,000 national champion prize in the National Collegiate Effie Competition.